Video on demand

-Video on demand (VOD) is a media distribution system that allows users to access videos, television shows and films digitally on request.
+Video on demand (VOD) is a media distribution system that allows users to access television shows, films, and videos digitally on request.
 These multimedia are accessed without a traditional video playback device and a typical static broadcasting schedule, which was popular under traditional broadcast programming, instead involving newer modes of content consumption that have risen as Internet and IPTV technologies have become prominent, and culminated in the arrival of VOD and over-the-top (OTT) media services on televisions and personal computers.

-Television VOD systems can stream content, either through a traditional set-top box or through remote devices such as computers, tablets, and smartphones.
-VOD users may also permanently play content to a device such as a computer, digital video recorder (DVR) or, a portable media player for continued viewing.
-The majority of cable and telecommunications company–based television providers offer MOD streaming, whereby a user selects a video programme that begins to play immediately, or downloading to a rented or purchased from the provider, to a device for deferred viewing.
+Television VOD systems can stream content either through a traditional set-top box or through devices such as digital media players, Smart TVs, computers, tablets, and smartphones.
+VOD users may also permanently download content to a device such as a computer, digital video recorder (DVR) or a portable media player for continued viewing.
+The majority of cable and telephone company–based television providers offer VOD streaming, whereby a user selects a video programme that begins to play immediately (i.e., streaming), or downloading to a DVR rented or purchased from the provider, or to a PC or to a portable device for deferred viewing.

-Media has emerged as an increasingly popular medium of VOD provision over downloading,.
-Desktop client applications such as the Android Google Play Store online content store and Smart TV apps such as Amazon Prime Video allow temporary rentals and purchases of video entertainment content.
+Streaming media has emerged as an increasingly popular medium of VOD provision over downloading, including BitTorrent.
+Desktop client applications such as the Apple iTunes online content store and Smart TV apps such as Amazon Prime Video allow temporary rentals and purchases of video entertainment content.
 Other Internet-based VOD systems provide users with access to bundles of video entertainment content rather than individual movies and shows.
-The most common of these systems, Netflix, Hulu, Disney+, Peacock, HBO Max and Paramount+, use a subscription model that requires users to pay a monthly fee for access to a selection of movies, television shows, and original series.
+The most common of these systems, such as Netflix, Hulu, Disney+, Peacock, HBO Max and Paramount+, use a subscription model that requires users to pay a monthly fee for access to a selection of movies, television shows, and original series (known as streaming television service).
 In contrast, YouTube, another Internet-based VOD system, uses an advertising-funded model in which users can access most of its video content free of charge but must pay a subscription fee for premium content.
 Some airlines offer VOD services as in-flight entertainment to passengers through video screens embedded in seats or externally provided portable media players.